 Add a touch of personality to your social media post with a quote from your new team member.
 The quote can include: why they joined the company, what they look forward to doing, their backgrounds, or even a personal motto.

-Fun fact about the new starter
+Share a fun fact about the new starter

 Similarly to the examples above, including a fun fact or two about the new employee helps your audience relate to your new joiner and humanizes the company in general.
+You can add this fun fact in your visual, or keep your image clutter-free by adding it to the caption instead, like in the below Twitter example.

 Welcome to the newest member of our team, MeMe!
 A fun fact about MeMe is that she was a competitive diver for 10 years!
 We look forward to all the great contributions she’ll make to our team.— TriSpark Media (@TriSparkMedia) December 9, 2021